MinecraftModDevelopmentMods/BaseMetals/README.md

 **Tin**: Tin is an extremely soft metal that is not useful by itself, but can be combined with copper to make bronze, a metal alloy nearly as strong as iron.

-**Zinc**: Like tin, zinc is worthless on its own, but can be used to make the metal ally brass.
+**Zinc**: Like tin, zinc is worthless on its own, but can be used to make the metal alloy brass.